-From Uber to Kickstarter, these days the Internet is buzzing with talk of crowdsourcing.
-But what is crowdsourcing exactly, and how does it benefit companies and their customers?
+From Uber to Kickstarter, the Internet is all abuzz with talk of crowdsourcing.
+But what is crowdsourcing exactly?

-Crowdsourcing projects might assume various forms, but one common application of crowdsourcing is to achieve large, labor-intensive work projects more quickly, easily, and economically.
+Crowdsourcing projects assume various forms, but one common application is the completion of large, labor-intensive work projects more quickly, easily, and economically.

-Through crowdsourcing, large work projects can be broken down into smaller chunks called microtasks and then divvied out to tens, hundreds, or thousands of people for fast, efficient completion.
+With crowdsourcing, large work projects are broken into smaller chunks, or microtasks, and then divvied out to tens, hundreds, or even thousands of people for fast, efficient completion.
 In this sense, crowdsourcing is based on the principle that many hands make light work.

 Only crowdsourcing isn’t just about working lighter…it’s also about working smarter.

-On the game show Who Wants to Be a Millionaire?, the audience’s accuracy rate outperformed that of the experts, 91% to 61%.
+On Who Wants to Be a Millionaire?, the audience’s accuracy rate outperformed the experts, 91% to 61%.

-From designing hot-selling t-shirts to making scientific discoveries, the crowd deserves credit for its good work.
-At Field Agent we are regularly and consistently pleased with the timely, accurate contributions of our agents.
+Principle: The Crowd does really good work.
+From designing hot-selling t-shirts to making scientific discoveries, the crowd deserves credit for its quality.

 Since its launch in 2008, Starbucks has collected more than 216,000 ideas on its website mystarbucksidea.com, an online platform whereby customers share ideas on everything from beverages to ambiance, payment to social responsibility.